-After obtaining samples from the posterior distribution, we used them to derive the posterior predictive distribution of water levels at locations without available observation and at future time points.
+After obtaining samples from the posterior distribution, we used them to derive the posterior predictive distribution of water levels at locations without available observations and at future time points.
 Figure~\ref{fig: predicted observed} presents the comparison between the predicted and true water level for forecasts ranging from one to five days ahead.
-The results demonstrate that the model performs well for short-term predictions, particularly for one and two-day in advance, as the posterior mean is close to the true values with narrow predictive intervals.
+The results demonstrate that the model performs well for short-term predictions, particularly for one and two days in advance, as the posterior mean is close to the true values with narrow predictive intervals.
 However, the predictive performance decreases with longer forecast horizons, with the three-day-ahead prediction exhibiting noticeable overestimation and great uncertainty, as reflected by the wider prediction intervals.
-This increase in uncertainty is a expected result, as longer-term forecasts inherently carry more variability.
-Similarly, the prediction for an observed location on a future day exhibits superior accuracy and more narrow prediction intervals in comparison to sites without data (see Table~\ref{tab: RMSE of OSS evaluation}).
+This increase in uncertainty is an expected result, as longer-term forecasts inherently carry more variability.
+Similarly, the prediction for an observed location on a future day exhibits superior accuracy and narrower prediction intervals in comparison to sites without data (see Table~\ref{tab: RMSE of OSS evaluation}).

 Figure~\ref{fig: ts interpolation} depicts the predicted water level - after back-transformation to the original scale - for 20 unobserved locations.
-At each observed time point, an interpolation was performed to estimate water level at these unseen spatial points.
-For dates extending beyond the training dataset (29/03/2022 to 02/04/2022), the spatial latent field was first computed for the observed locations and subsequently interpolated in order to predict the water level at the unobserved locations, as outlined in Section~\ref{subsec: spatiotemporal model prediction}.
-The limited information beyond 02/04/2022 is reflected in wider prediction intervals, indicating greater uncertainty in predictions.
+At each observed time point, an interpolation was performed to estimate the water level at these unseen spatial points.
+For dates extending beyond the training dataset (29/03/2022 to 02/04/2022), the spatial latent field was first computed for the observed locations and subsequently interpolated to predict the water level at the unobserved locations, as outlined in Section~\ref{subsec: spatiotemporal model prediction}.
+The limited information beyond 29/03/2022 is reflected in wider prediction intervals, indicating greater uncertainty in predictions.